marzeelabs/besugo/content/people/person2.md

 ---
-title: Blog post title 1
+title: Name of the person 2
-image: /images/uploads/example.jpg
+image: /images/example_profile.jpg

 ---